openstack/ironic-inspector-specs/specs/tooz-coordination.rst

 ------------------------------------

 The single process ``ironic-inspector`` service is unchanged.
-However, for installations adopt distributed ironic-inspector services, the etcd v3 will be a mandatory requirement, and necessary configuration options will be required.
+However, for installations adopt distributed ironic-inspector services, corresponding libraries need to be installed for the tooz backend driver configured to be used by tooz.
+For example, ``python3-etcd3gw`` for interaction with etcd, ``python3-pymemcache`` for interaction with memcached.

 Implementation
 ==============